 Recently, I had a conversation with a friend of mine who reached out to me for some advice on the subject as he is currently dealing with his own excruciating undertaking of heartbreak due to a recent breakup.
-The unanswered questions, the troubling confusion of what went wrong, the empty space of what was once filled with love and laughter now an aching sorrow of remorse and hopelessness.
+The unanswered questions, the troubling confusion of what went wrong, the space of what was once filled with love and laughter now an aching sorrow of remorse and hopelessness.

 Where does one turn for relief—for comfort in such a hurtful situation?

 When you’re in recovery, and you have been so courageous to choose to live a sober lifestyle, turning to drugs and alcohol is not an option.
 We need a community of caring individuals who are there for us to lean on and seek guidance from.
 Every situation is a little different, and each one of us is certainly created differently, so our thinking process may not be the same as the person next to us.
 Still, one thing always remains the same—with a strong and reliable group of even a few people, it always makes the difference between being alone and being heard.

 Maybe we don’t understand immediately what went wrong or why we ended up having our hearts completely shredded to pieces without even the slightest explanation.
 Maybe we do have a sense of what went wrong, and we feel remorseful about it and full of regret.
 Maybe you said something a bit much, or the person you were in love with realized the two of you just were not a good match for one another.
 Maybe you cheated.
 Maybe they cheated.
 Maybe they had a secret they were keeping could no longer go on living a lie.
 The possibilities are nearly endless as to why a relationship comes to an end.
 All we know is the only reasonable option is to pick yourself up off the ground and start to rebuild your confidence and keep trucking on down the road with a sense of greater purpose and determination.